Skip to main content

 Slack

-Many folks like to use Slack to communicate with their teammates.
+Many folks prefer to use Slack to communicate with their teammates.
 For more information on how to integrate with Slack, see the Slack integration docs.